lumi-ai-factory/data_management/content/1-1_Strategic_business_asset.md

 ---

-Q: What are common consequences of weak data management? (select all)
+Q: What are common consequences of weak data management?
 - [ ] AI models become more trustworthy because teams review the data more often.
 - [x] Teams spend time fixing data issues instead of improving models.
 - [x] GPU and HPC resources may be wasted on reruns, debugging, and reprocessing.